stealjs/steal/docs/pages/project-exporting.md

 This uses the [steal-tools.grunt.export] task to export your project's main module and its dependencies to CommonJS, AMD, and a global export that works with plain `<script>` tags.

-> Create a _Gruntfile.js_ that looks like the previous code block.

 ## Publishing